The Blinding of Bulgaria

 Opening Scene - July 29, 1014 CE

-The summer sun beat down mercilessly on the narrow mountain pass of Kleidion in western Bulgaria.
+The summer sun beat down on the narrow mountain pass of Kleidion in western Bulgaria.
 Fifteen thousand Byzantine soldiers lay dead or dying, their golden eagles and crimson banners trampled into the blood-soaked earth.
-Above them, Bulgarian warriors shouted in triumph from the rocky heights, where they had ambushed the imperial army with devastating effect.
-Samuel, Tsar of Bulgaria, allowed himself a brief smile – after decades of warfare against Byzantium, he had finally trapped their army and their emperor, Basil II.
+Bulgarian warriors shouted in triumph from the rocky heights, where they had ambushed the imperial army with devastating effect.
+Samuel, Tsar of Bulgaria, allowed himself a brief smile.
+After decades of warfare against Byzantium, he had finally trapped their army and their emperor, Basil II.

 In the aftermath, Emperor Basil II surveyed the battlefield with cold satisfaction.
-Before him stood some 15,000 captured Bulgarian soldiers – nearly the entire army that had opposed him.
+Before him stood some 15,000 captured Bulgarian soldiers, nearly the entire army that had opposed him.
 After a quarter-century of bitter war against Samuel's Bulgaria, victory was finally within his grasp.
-But simple victory was not enough.
+But simple victory wasn't enough.
 Basil needed to send a message that would echo across the Balkans and through history itself.
-Turning to his commanders, he issued an order of unprecedented cruelty that would earn him the name "Bulgaroktonos" – the Bulgar-Slayer.
+Turning to his commanders, he issued an order of unprecedented cruelty that would earn him the name "Bulgaroktonos," the Bulgar-Slayer.

 Historical Context